-If someone said to you, “Oh you have to spend the night at the zoo!”
+If someone said to you, “Oh, you have to spend the night at the zoo.”

+What would you say?
 I would say, “No I don’t.
-Why would I ever do that?”
+Why would I do that?”

 You have to spend the night at the zoo.

-Some of what we saw in the infrared, looks like this in the light of day:
+Some of what we saw in the infrared looks like this in the light of day-

-And zebras are always awesome.
-They are awesome at night and during the day.
-They are particularly awesome in Australia because instead of calling them ZEE-bras, they call them ZEB-ras.
+Zebras are particularly awesome in Australia because instead of calling them ZEE-bras, they call them ZEB-ras.
 Our two favorite facts about the zebra-

 1. under their stripes they are brown.

-We were back at our tents by 10pm for tea and dessert.
-After we cleaned up and climbed into the warm bed to fall asleep I did that thing I did after I saw Psycho for the first time.
-I psyched myself out so much after I watched it, I had to shower with the curtain open because I knew the minute I closed it, Anthony Perkins would show up at the door in a wig.
-This time a silver backed gorilla took the place of Mr. Perkins in my psyche.
-But I did fall asleep eventually and somewhere chimpanzees screamed like Janet Leigh and lions roared and then it was morning.
-It was awesome.
+We were back at our tents by ten pm for tea and dessert.
+After we cleaned up and climbed into the warm bed, I did that thing I did after I saw Psycho for the first time; I psyched myself out so much, I had to shower with the curtain open for a month.
+I knew the minute I closed it Anthony Perkins would show up at the door.
+A silver backed gorilla took the place of Mr. Perkins this time, but I did fall asleep eventually while somewhere in the distance lions roared and chimpanzees screamed like Janet Leigh.